Coffee Brewing Series 7 - Chemex

 How does it work?

-The Chemex is essentially a glass beaker designed to make coffee using a paper filter, coffee grounds, and water.
-A circular filter is folded into the top half of the glass decanter, filled with grounds, and hot water is poured over the top.
-A slender, indented spout allows steam to escape while brewing, or coffee to be poured once the filter and grounds have been discarded.
-The carafe’s midsection is surrounded by a shapely wood corset tied with a leather bow, which protects the hand from heat.
+The Chemex is a glass beaker with a paper filter, coffee grinds, and water that is used to prepare coffee.
+A circular filter is folded into the top half of the glass decanter, filled with grinds, and then poured over the top with hot water.
+A narrow, indented spout lets steam escape when brewing or pouring coffee once the filter and grounds have been discarded.
+A shapely wood corset wrapped with a leather ribbon surrounds the carafe's midsection, shielding the hand from the heat.

-Models with glass handles are dishwasher safe and require nothing more than being run through the dishwasher.
-Models that have a wooden collar and leather thong must be washed with soap and water by hand.
-The collar and thong, however, don’t need to be removed.
+Chemex is easy to clean.
+Those with glass handles are dishwasher friendly and just need to be run through the machine once.
+Models with a wooden collar and a leather thong must be washed by hand with soap and water.

 What you need: